 The FTC has noted that "[o]nline legal matching services are a valuable option...likely to reduce consumers' costs for finding legal representation and have the potential to increase competition among attorneys.
 Further, we see no likely prospect of consumer harm that would justify the prohibition of online legal matching services...."
 Id.

-Furthermore, the FTC noted several benefits to lawyer matching services include:
+The FTC noted several benefits to lawyer matching services including:

 "The information sent to inquiring clients is likely to allow consumers to compare the price and quality among several competing attorneys more cheaply than other methods of comparison.